Baltimore County Public Schools: Schools

 In the mid-1980s, Baltimore County shifted the grades in the intermediate-level schools.
 Until this time, the schools were called "junior high schools" and had grades 7–9.
 The 9th grade was moved into the high school and the 6th grade was moved in from nearby elementary schools, creating the current "middle school" model with grades 6–8.

 Demographics

 BCPS has a $1.76 billion budget as per 2016, with a total enrollment of 111,127 students.

-The majority of its students are white (42.1%) and black (38.8%).
-Asians and Latinos are minorities with 6.7% and 7.7% enrollment respectively.
+As of the 2025-2026 school year, the district’s minority enrollment is 70%.
+The student body at the schools served by Baltimore County Public Schools is 30.3% white, 39.9% Black, 7.2% Asian or Asian/Pacific Islander, 16.7% Hispanic/Latino, 0.4% American Indian or Alaska Native, and 0.1% Native Hawaiian or other Pacific Islander.
+In addition, 5.4% of students are two or more races, and 0% have not specified their race or ethnicity.

 Awards and recognition

 In 2014, Sean McComb of Patapsco High School was named National Teacher of the Year.
 Superintendent S. Dallas Dance was appointed to the President's Advisory Commission on Educational Excellence for African Americans in August 2014.

 The school system was accepted into the prestigious 32-member League of Innovative Schools in February 2013.
 BCPS is the only school system in Maryland to be designated as ISO 9001 international certification for management.